another-fly/vision/README.md

 - Autoscaling management
 - Ingress/Egress
 - Independence of infrastructure, MVP with docker-compose or docker-swarm
+- Can deploy the services you want inside a cluster.
+Heroku and GAE only offers deploying one service

 #### Tools & take a look at